Gloy-Rahal Racing: Team history

 The Fontana race would be the last for the team, as it ceased operations.
-In 2000, the Gloy-Rahal Racing assets and equipment was sold to Jim Murphy, who would form Lefturn Motorsports.
+In 2000, the Gloy-Rahal Racing assets and equipment were sold to Jim Murphy, who would form Lefturn Motorsports.

+Complete NASCAR Craftsman Truck Series results

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led.)